alanng10/Shell/Docue/Class/a.md

 Shell field, maide, and var has class.

-The class can be only Bool, Int, String orn Array.
+The class can be only Bool, Int, String orn List.

 Shell has none Any class.